Mohamed-Elwakdy/Elwakdy-TripData/README.md

 # The distinct values for each field

 # In this code, the distinct values of some fields suchas pickup_datetime, dropoff_datetime, medallion, hack_license, rate_code, passenger_count, trip_time_in_secs and trip_distance are getting on.

-I used a dictionary for each field to get the distinct values.
-Please run the python code to get the distinct values.
+# I used a dictionary to get the total number of values for each field.
+Please run the python code to get the distinct values of other fields.

 # For an example of distint values of some fields explained below: